onisimm/react-remwaste/README.md

    - In order to better showcase a yard size, I tried explaining it in bag sizes.
 I used a general formula for this, but ideally, the api should return a bag-size or something similar, accurate for each yard size.
    - The explanation is found on each skip, by hovering on the information button, or clicking it on mobile.

+## Other Details

+- Used Typescript with plain CSS for styling
+- React Query with axios for retrieving the skip details from the api

 Let me know how it went out!